MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

    Update-AzConfig -EnableLoginByWam $false
    ```

-1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to set the variables necessary to run the subsequent script:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to set the variables necessary to run the subsequent script:

    ```powershell
    $subscriptionId = (Get-AzContext).Subscription.Id